Tutte Invariants for Alternating Dimaps: Characterisations of Extended Tutte Invariants

-Conversely, it must be shown that with (\ref{eqn:necessary_conditions_for_ETI_1})--(\ref{eqn:necessary_conditions_for_ETI_4}) is an extended Tutte invariant with respect to $ P $ for every alternating dimap $ D $, as in Definition~\ref{def:Extended_Tutte_Invariant}.
-It is routine to show that $ F(D) $ is a multiplicative invariant.
+Conversely, it must be shown that with (\ref{eqn:necessary_conditions_for_ETI_1})--(\ref{eqn:necessary_conditions_for_ETI_4}) is an extended Tutte invariant with respect to $ S $ for every alternating dimap $ D $, as in Definition~\ref{def:Extended_Tutte_Invariant}.
+It is routine to show that $ P(D) $ is a multiplicative invariant.

-The proof that $ F(D) $ satisfies \hyperref[def:Extended_Tutte_Invariant]{(ETI1)} to \hyperref[def:Extended_Tutte_Invariant]{(ETI8)} uses induction on $ \abs{E(D)}=m $.
-The approach is similar in style to the above induction. \end{proof}
+The proof that $ P(D) $ satisfies (\hyperref[def:Extended_Tutte_Invariant]{ETI1}) to (\hyperref[def:Extended_Tutte_Invariant]{ETI8}) uses induction on $ \abs{E(D)}=m $.
+The approach is similar in style to the above induction.
+See~\cite{YowPHD2019} for details. \end{proof}

 As seen in the proof of Theorem~\ref{thm:Extended_Tutte_Invariant}, variables $ x,y $ and $ z $ must be non-zero in order to complete the characterisation.
 We next consider cases where at least one of these three variables is zero, using different arguments.
-We shall first establish some excluded minor characterisations of alternating dimaps.
+We shall first establish some excluded minor characterisations of alternating dimaps of genus zero.

-\begin{lemma} Let $ D $ be an alternating dimap and put $ k=\cface(D) $.
-If every clockwise face of $ D $ has size at least two, then $ D $ can be reduced to an alternating dimap that contains $ k $ clockwise faces of size exactly two, using a sequence of contraction operations. \end{lemma}
+\begin{lemma} Let $ D $ be an alternating dimap.
+If every clockwise face of $ D $ has size at least two, then $ D $ can be reduced to an alternating dimap that contains $ \cface(D) $ clockwise faces of size exactly two, using a sequence of contraction operations. \end{lemma}

+\begin{proof} Let $ D $ be as stated.
+We proceed by induction on $ \abs{E(D)}=m $.
+For the base case, suppose $ m=2 $.
+Since there is a clockwise face of size exactly two, the result for $ m=2 $ follows.

+For the inductive step, assume that $ m>2 $ and the result holds for every alternating dimap of size less than $ m $.

+Suppose $ k=\cface(D) $, and $ g \in F(D) $ is a clockwise face of size greater than two.
+Let $ e \in E(\partial g) $.
+By contracting the edge $ e $, the size of $ g $ will be reduced by one.
+As every edge in an alternating dimap belongs to one clockwise face and one anticlockwise face, we have $ \cface(D/e)=k $.
+By the inductive hypothesis, the alternating dimap $ D/e $ can be reduced to an alternating dimap that contains $ k $ clockwise faces of size exactly two, using a sequence of contraction operations.
+Therefore, alternating dimap $ D $ can be reduced to an alternating dimap that contains $ k $ clockwise faces of size exactly two by a sequence of contraction operations, namely, contraction of $ e $ followed by the aforementioned contraction sequence for $ D/e $. \end{proof}

-\begin{lemma} Let $ D $ be an alternating dimap and put $ k=\aface(D) $.
-If every anticlockwise face of $ D $ has size at least two, then $ D $ can be reduced to an alternating dimap that contains $ k $ anticlockwise faces of size exactly two, using a sequence of contraction operations. \end{lemma}
+\begin{lemma} Let $ D $ be an alternating dimap.
+If every anticlockwise face of $ D $ has size at least two, then $ D $ can be reduced to an alternating dimap that contains $ \aface(D) $ anticlockwise faces of size exactly two, using a sequence of contraction operations. \end{lemma}